Jazys/instagen/docs/supabase-auth-explained.md

 ### Session Persistence Strategy:

-The system uses a combination of Supabase's built-in session management and manual localStorage management:
+The system uses a combination of Supabase's built-in session management and optimized localStorage management:

-1. When a user signs in, the session is stored in localStorage
+1. When a user signs in, the session is stored in localStorage using `storeSession()`
-2. On authentication state changes, the listener updates localStorage
+2. On authentication state changes, the listener updates localStorage automatically
-3. When accessing protected resources, the system first checks localStorage before making API calls
+3. When accessing protected resources, the system first checks localStorage via `getStoredSession()` before making API calls

 ## 2. Route Protection (`src/middleware.ts`)

-Next.js middleware that runs on every page request before rendering, providing route-based protection.
+Next.js middleware that runs on every page request before rendering, providing route-based protection with optimized path filtering.

 ### Key Features:

-- **Public Path Exclusions**: Automatically excludes static assets, API routes, and public pages from authentication checks
+- **Efficient Path Filtering**: Uses a unified `shouldSkipMiddleware()` function to determine which paths bypass authentication
 - **Protected Path Detection**: Identifies routes (like `/dashboard`) that require authentication
-- **Redirection Logic**:
+- **Streamlined Redirection Logic**:
+  - Uses a helper function `createRedirectResponse()` to handle redirect responses consistently
   - Redirects unauthenticated users from protected pages to the login page
   - Redirects authenticated users away from auth pages to the dashboard
   - Includes anti-loop protection to prevent infinite redirects